 Our club supports the Rotary International eradication of polio project (we are this close), and is involved at some level in the six areas of focus which include Peace and Conflict Resolution, Disease Prevention and Treatment, Water and Sanitation, Maternal and Child Health, Basic Education and Literacy and Economic and Community Development.
 This year we are planning to participate in a major District Project in Guatemala, a multi-club service project in Mexico, a continuing water project in Myanmar, and we are helping to host a Rotary exchange student in our own community.
 Our vibrant club meets at the Palos Verdes Golf Club on Fridays at noon.
 At each meeting we welcome guests to interact with featured speakers, and in honor of our speakers, we donate funds to purchase enough polio vaccine for 50 children in Afghanistan, Pakistan and Nigeria.
 And, once a month we take a break from Friday meetings and have a Wednesday Nite Live reception hosted by the club at unique locations throughout the South Bay.

-This year we are re-activating the Interact Club at Rolling Hills Prep School as well as increasing our support for the Chadwick School club and the new club at Chadwick International School in Songdo, South Korea, and our continuing work with Interactors at Palos Verdes Peninsula High School.
-A recent development for our club and community is the election of one our members and Past President, Mr. Greg O’Brien, to the exalted position of future District 5280 Governor.
-Come join Greg and all the members of our growing club; although membership is by invitation, come and learn why PVP Rotary is the most trusted name in community service.
+A recent development for our club and community is the election of one our members and Past President, Mr. Greg O’Brien, to the exalted position of District 5280 Governor Elect.
+Come join us for lunch at our growing club; although membership is by invitation, you don't need to be a member to come and learn why PVP Rotary is the most trusted name in community service.
 Come and have fun with some impressive community members who value service to others.

 Palos Verdes Peninsula Rotary Club